 - The risk of tuberculosis can be reduced in people living with HIV by controlling tuberculosis in the general public and thereby reducing their exposure to TB bacteria.
 A high cure rate of tuberculosis by a well-functioning DOT programme is very important.

 - Some protection can be obtained by giving all children BCG immunisation at birth.

 - INH prophylaxis can be given to patients at high risk of tuberculosis.

 6-46 What does DOT stand for?

 Directly observed treatment (DOT) is a course of TB treatment where taking the medication is observed each day by a supporter.
 The supporter is a responsible friend or family member or a healthcare worker who makes sure that each dose of TB treatment is correctly taken.

 - In contrast, DOTS (directly observed treatment, short-course) is a management programme which uses a short, intensive course of TB treatment that is supervised by a supporter.

 6-47 What is TB prophylaxis?

-It is suggested that TB prophylaxis should be given to HIV-positive patients who have a positive Mantoux skin test result of 5 mm or more.
+It is suggested that TB prophylaxis should be given to people living with HIV who have a positive Mantoux skin test result of 5 mm or more.
 A positive Mantoux skin test indicates that the person has previously had TB infection.
 INH prophylaxis should be given for at least 36 months.
 It is very important to exclude active tuberculosis before starting INH prophylaxis as monotherapy with INH may lead to TB drug resistance.

-TB prophylaxis is important in HIV-infected people at high risk of tuberculosis.
+TB prophylaxis is important in people living with HIV who are at high risk of tuberculosis.